jameshannafin/Basic_HTML_CSS/readme.md

 I dont know how to link to the projects I have created, but I will learn to do so.

-I created thre one page websites, one multipage website. and did lots of experimenting with CSS
+I created a one page website with a nice gallery that was my introduction to CSS.

+My final challenge project is another one paige website I made entirely from scatch.

+My bootstrap project is the poject hwere I learned how to use the boot strap frame work.

+I have a portfolio website that I will use to display and link to my work.S

+All of these projects will serve as valuable reference points in time to come.